Memorable Manitobans: John Robert Charles Evans (1891-1959)

 T. Mitchell and W. R. Morrison, “Only Brandon Men Can and Will Save It”: Boosterism, Brandon College, and the Crisis of the Great Depression, Manitoba History, Number 24, Autumn 1992.

-This profile was prepared by Angela Graham and Gordon Goldsborough.
+This page was prepared by Angela Graham and Gordon Goldsborough.